open-education-api/open-education-api.github.io/technical/target-groups/euroteq.md

 ### Offering extension
 The targetgroup extension object should also be added to the offering object.
 The ext object for eduXchange offerings has the following attributes:

-* `enrollmentStartDate`: the date of the start of the enrollment for the offering, `"2022-11-03"`
+* `enrolmentStartDate`: the date of the start of the enrolment for the offering, `"2022-11-03"`
-* `enrollmentEndDate`: the date of the end of the enrollment for the offering, `"2022-11-03"`
+* `enrolmentEndDate`: the date of the end of the enrolment for the offering, `"2022-11-03"`
-* `enrollmentUrl`: an `URI` to an enrollment page of the institution when the SURF edubroker is not in use.
+* `enrolmentUrl`: an `URI` to an enrolment page of the institution when the SURF edubroker is not in use.
-* `notificationUrl`: an `URI` to a notification page of the institution that is shown when the current date is before the enrollmentStartDate.
+* `notificationUrl`: an `URI` to a notification page of the institution that is shown when the current date is before the enrolmentStartDate.
 * `dateComment`: a string with additional date information, for example `"The course takes place on monday morning"`

 **Example**